 The meal itself was (unsurprisingly) nothing to write home about.
 The sampler platter was overly oily and everything was fried (which was not stated on the menu).
 The stir fry with vegan shrimp was fine, but nothing too exciting.
-Seems the best option was Jen May’s.
+Seems the best option was Jen’s.

 All in all not a terrible option, but not something to prioritize going to over the plethora of local and interesting vegan eats in Brighton.
 We included it here in case you were thinking of going – we’d give it a pass!

-This is a super local fav.
+This is a super local fav vegan place in Brighton.
 Expect the outdoor seats to all to be taken.
-It’s definitely a big part of the gay scene here, as during Pride weekend they had an exclusive ticketed event when we first tried to grab their Sunday roast.
+It’s definitely a big part of the LGBTQ+ scene here.
+During Pride weekend they had an exclusive ticketed event when we first tried to try their Sunday roast.

-We finally grabbed the Sunday roast on our last weekend in Brighton, and the roast grabbed us back – full throttle.
+We finally got to grab the Sunday roast on our last weekend in Brighton, and the roast grabbed us back – full throttle.
 Hot damn, this was delicious.
 Everything tasted super fresh, down to the peas.
 The cook is a vegan pro.
 She has received doubtful inquiries into the veganness of her food- it’s that good.